linode/docs/docs/applications/configuration-management/test-salt-locally-with-kitchen-salt/index.md

 - '[Sample Pytest tests](https://github.com/gtmanfred/wordpress-formula/tree/master/tests/integration)'
 ---

-KitchenSalt allows you to use Test Kitchen to test your Salt configurations locally without a Salt master.
-In this guide we will install KitchenSalt and use Docker to test a Salt configuration.
+KitchenSalt allows you to use Test Kitchen to test your Salt configurations locally without a Salt master or minions.
+In this guide you will install KitchenSalt and use Docker to test a Salt state.
+This guide was created using a system running Ubuntu 18.04.

 ## Before You Begin

-- You will need root access to your Linode, or a user account with `sudo` privilege.
+- You will need root access to your computer, or a user account with `sudo` privilege.
 For more information on privileges, see our [Users and Groups](/docs/tools-reference/linux-users-and-groups/) guide.
+- [Install Git](https://linode.com/docs/development/version-control/how-to-install-git-on-linux-mac-and-windows/) on your local computer, if it is not already installed.
-- Update your system.
+- Update your system packages.

 ## Install rbenv and Ruby